CodySchrank/gSwitch/README.md

 ## FAQ

 Why create this when the amazing [gfxCardStatus](https://github.com/codykrieger/gfxCardStatus) exists?
-Well it was kind of buggy and I thought the notification system was a bit too happy so I rewrote the program in swift and made a bunch of changes.
-Also it seems like cody is no longer maintaining it like he used to.
+Well it had problems on high seirra and I thought the notification system was a bit too happy so I rewrote the program in swift and made a bunch of changes.

 ## Notes